 “Vacen is probably your best bet.
 There’s a path that follows the Lake through the Vaç Forest right to it.
 That’ll be two days’ walk from Brin.
 Roads’ll take longer.
 Y’all have the supplies to camp?”

 “How do you think I spent so much time in the mountains?”
 Kari sat a little straighter as she said it.

 Grant smiled.
 “Fair enough.
 I’ve got no more advice to give, truth be told.
 Jill?”

-She shook her head, taking a pensive sip from her wine.
+She shook her head, taking a pensive sip of her wine.

 “In that case, you kids better head home and be with your families.
 I suspect they’ve got a road as hard as yours ahead of them.”

 “I have to say, Grant.
 I hope you’re wrong.”

 * * *